noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

 #### Standard and internal functions

-A few standard functions in R are pretty slow, often because they perform error checking and methods dispatch before actualy performing arithmetic. `mean` is among the most notorious of these. `mean(x)`does a lot more than just do sum(x)/length(x).
+A few standard functions in R are pretty slow, often because they perform error checking and methods dispatch before actually doing arithmetic. `mean` is among the most notorious of these. `mean(x)`does a lot more than just do `sum(x)/length(x)`.
 It checks the form of the inputs, assigns the appropriate method, then dispatch `.Internal(mean(x))`.
 The latter is much faster, as it is written in C: